Kuree/hgdb-firrtl/README.md

 # How does it work?
 This pass analyzes the assignment and conditional (if) statements and uses Firrtl embedded `FileInfo` to create the symbol table.
-Explicitly named signals will be converted into `Generator Variables`.
+Explicitly named signals will be converted into `Generator Variables` and nodes will be converted into `Context Variables`

 Below are a list of limitations:
 1. Because Firrtl doesn't track symbol changes, we have to make some assumptions on how high-level